SeisComP/seiscomp/doc/base/tutorials/waveforms.rst

 to confirm that it has current data.
 We do this with SeisComP's :program:`slinktool` command, giving it the '-L' option to list the available stations.
-For this example, we'll use the server at host `geofon.gfz-potsdam.de` on port 18000 (the default) ::
+For this example, we'll use the server at host `geofon.gfz.de` on port 18000 (the default) ::

-  $ slinktool -L geofon.gfz-potsdam.de
+  $ slinktool -L geofon.gfz.de
   AW VNA1  VNA1
   AW VNA2  VNA2
   [..]